PERLUR/odoo-l18n-cs/README.md

 * [PERLUR Group](https://www.perlur.cloud/)
 * [Optimal 4 s.r.o.](https://www.optimal4.cz/)

-Please contact them directly for support not obtained thru Odoo ticketing system after package purchase on [Odoo Marketplace](https://www.odoo.com/apps) or for specific terms & conditions of your support, or support during Odoo assesment, implementation or lifecycle support.
+Please contact them directly for support not obtained thru Odoo ticketing system after package purchase on [Odoo Marketplace](https://www.odoo.com/apps) or for specific terms & conditions of your support.

+You can also request support during Odoo assesment, training, implementation and lifecycle support if you're running your local instance of Odoo.

 ## Modules
 You can support the project by buying the modules on [Odoo Marketplace](https://www.odoo.com/apps) or directly from Contributors.